 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Nunn Better is a plant-based dry dog food using a modest amount of meat meal or chicken meal as its main sources of animal protein, thus earning the brand 2 stars.
+Nunn Better is a grain-inclusive dry dog food using a moderate amount of named and unnamed meat meals as its main sources of animal protein, thus earning the brand 2 stars.